JoshKarpel/idesolver/docs/quickstart.md

 The analytic solution to this IDE is $y(x) = \ln(1 + x)$.
 We'll find a numerical solution using IDESolver and compare it to the analytic solution.

-The very first thing we need to do is install IDESolver.
+The first thing we need to do is install IDESolver.
-You'll want to install it via `pip` (`pip install idesolver`) into a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
+If you're using `pip`, that will be something like running `python -m pip install idesolver` in your terminal, ideally with a virtual environment activated.

 Now we can create an instance of [`IDESolver`][idesolver.IDESolver], passing it information about the IDE that we want to solve.